 Now, I want to finish with one more point, an argument which is frequently used suggesting why euphemisms are to be used.
 It is the second most irritating mantra, after ‘language matters’, I come by.
 It’s that ‘language shapes attitudes’.
 How I wish people stopped saying that.
 Every time I see the sentence ‘Language shapes attitudes’, I always think ‘Thank goodness for the psychologists/suicidologists/shrinks.
 They were not fooled!’.

 If language shapes attitudes, how on earth were yours not shaped by ‘commit suicide’?
 How did you all manage to see right through the phrase?
-Is it only us, the minions whose attitudes are shaped by the language?
+Is it only us, the minions whose attitudes are shaped by language?
 I think references to language shaping attitudes are patronising!
 It’s the elite who sees things clearly, the little sh..s like me need to be protected, as my attitude will be obviously shaped and we can’t allow that!
 Obviously, I cannot possibly think for myself.

 Also, I wonder who gets to choose how attitudes should be shaped?
 On what basis?
 Yes, the statement that language shapes attitudes is also about power, the power to decide how ‘we’ should speak.
 And I reject that power, mostly because it is usurped.
 And so, I really wish you didn’t tell me what words I can, cannot, should or should not use.

 Now, does it mean I reject euphemisms?
 Yes, but it’s because I think the question about euphemisms and words, and language and whatever else, is wrong.
 I think it is much better to ask the question about how to communicate sensitively, empathically, compassionately.
-The moment you ask such a question, half the problems with the ‘language shapes attitudes’ vanish.
+The moment you ask such a question, half of the problems with the ‘language shapes attitudes’ vanish.
 Because compassion doesn’t mean banning a word or two.
 It’s about something else entirely, you know, like holding my hand.
 And I so wish, medicine, psychology, suicidology and all others stopped obsessing about words, and started obsessing about communicating.
 The problem is, however, that changing words is easy, changing the way you communicate is difficult.